-It has been more than 20 years since Sam and Mary Cooke acquired three adjoining lots to save Kūkaʻōʻō Heiau from development, their vision to expand Mānoa Heritage Center’s master campus to a comprehensive 3.5-acre living classroom is now fulfilled.
+It has been more than 20 years since Sam and Mary Cooke acquired three adjoining lots to save Kūkaʻōʻō Heiau from development.
+With the building of the Harry & Jeanette Weinberg Visitor Education Hale, their vision to create a comprehensive living classroom dedicated to inspiring people to be thoughtful stewards of Hawaiʻi is now fulfilled.

-A circular Hawaiian Star Compass-designed driveway incorporates an ancient wayfinding art developed by Polynesian Voyaging Society’s president, Nainoa Thompson who trained under Micronesian master navigator, Mau Piailug.
+A circular Hawaiian Star Compass-designed driveway incorporates an ancient wayfinding art developed by Polynesian Voyaging Society’s president, Nainoa Thompson, who trained under Micronesian master navigator, Mau Piailug.
 The Hawaiian islands were discovered approximately a thousand years ago by ancient Polynesian voyagers using clues from the natural world around them – sun and stars, waves and swells, winds and clouds, birds and fish – to determine position and which direction to sail.
 This traditional non-instrument navigation required a deep respect and understanding of the sea and sky.